itsaky/yuvakriti/docs/bytecode.md

 _Size: Variable_

-The constant_pool is a table of structures representing various string constants, class and interface names, field names, and other constants that are referred to within the `YKBFile` structure and its substructures.
-The format of each `constant_pool` table entry is indicated by its first "tag" byte.
+The constant_pool is a table of structures representing various string constants, class names, field names, and other constants that are referred to within the `YKBFile` structure and its substructures.
+The format of each `constant_pool` table entry is indicated by its first `tag` byte.

 The constant_pool table is indexed from 1 to constant_pool_count - 1.
+See [Constant Pool](./constant_pool.md) for more details.